 Normally, your digestive system breaks down and absorbs nutrients from the food you consume.
 The nutrients are then carried by the blood to all parts of your body.

-Total parenteral nutrition bypasses your body’s digestive system and supplies nutrients directly through a tube called a catheter, which is placed within a large vein, usually the vena cava.
+TPN bypasses your body’s digestive system and supplies nutrients directly through a tube called a catheter, which is placed within a large vein, usually the vena cava.

 It’s typically used for a short-time period (less than two weeks) and then removed once a person can eat normally.
 But it can provide adequate nutrition for as long as needed.

 People of all ages can receive TPN, from infants to older adults.